 It is tempting to gather all family members together into designated tables, but if doing that would create unnecessary drama, do yourself (and them) a favor and build in a little space.

-Use visual aids to lay out the tables
+3. Use visual aids to lay out your seating chart

 Rather than creating your seating chart using lists and spreadsheets, help yourself to picture the space using visual aids.
 Heather Allen, president of Table 6 Productions, says they always encourage their clients to buy a large poster board, draw out the tables and then write each guest’s name on a narrow sticky note, placing them around tables based on how many people each table seats.
 That way, it is easier to see whom each guest will be near.
 Remember, the person Uncle Jim doesn’t get along with may be behind him.

 Bentley, of Silver Thistle Weddings, also said that for brides planning in small apartments or traveling between spaces to plan, using paper plates rather than a poster board can be effective.
 Label each plate with a table number then place your named sticky notes around the plates.
 This way you can relocate whole tables if you realize you want a particular group closer to the buffet or the dance floor.

 You Might Also Like: Make a statement with one of these custom seating charts from Minted.

 Speaking of the dance floor, Dana Allison, owner of Keyed Up Events, reminded brides to keep in mind which, if any, tables will be moved to accommodate the latter half of the party.
 You don’t want to put Great Grandma at a table that is going to disappear halfway through the night.
 Those seats are best reserved for younger guests who will almost definitely be lighting up the dance floor the moment the music picks up.